How Much Compensation Can I Claim For A Dislocation Injury?

-This is an important part of the claim process, as if you do not handle this properly, you may be unable to make claims against the negligent party because there would be insufficient evidence to back up your claims.
+This is an essential part of the claim process, as if you do not handle this correctly, you may be unable to make claims against the negligent party because there would be insufficient evidence to back up your claims.

 - Gather as much evidence as you can.
-Use your mobile phone to take photos of the accident and make sure it clearly shows the location and time the injury occurred.
+Use your mobile phone to take photos of the accident and clearly show the location and time the injury occurred.
 If it’s a road accident, make sure you take the photos before the vehicles are towed.